COMP2150-24s1/level-design-assessment-OliviaRiordan/README.md

 Reflect on how iterative design helped to improve your level.
 Additional prototypes and design artefacts should be included to demonstrate that you followed an iterative design process (e.g. pictures of paper prototypes, early grey-boxed maps, additional storyboards of later gameplay sequences, etc.).
 You can also use this section to justify design changes made in Unity after you drew your level design maps shown in section 3.

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.
+When designing my game I thought that it had a balance between high and low intensity areas, but also that it would be take around the correct amount of time to complete.
+Once I build the level within Unity, however, I found that neither had been achieved.
+I was able to complete the level in three minutes and I didn’t feel like the intensity changed enough throughout.
+Hence I employed some iterative design practices to try fix this issue.
+To do this I added two encounters that involved basic parkour.
+Additionally, there was a section where you could pick a path, which I had to change to fix the time disparity between them.

+My goal with the parkour encounters was to allow the player to practice their movement skills within the game without continuing the tutorial.
+Furthermore, the lack of enemies means that the player would not need to focus as heavily on the game allowing them to think about what they had experienced.
+This also allowed me to add more time to the duration of the game.

+To plan these out I drew up extra sections for the level map so that I could visualise how much space I would need and whether or not the different jumps would be realistic before putting them into the game.
+This also allowed me to gauge if parts would get repetitive or and how time consuming they maybe.
+Furthermore it allowed me to make sure that I wasn’t putting so much parkour in that it broke out of the dramatic curve.

+Originally I had an option to choose a parkour section or a combat encounter, however the enemies were a lot easier to kill than I had originally anticipated.
+To fix this disparity between the parkour and the combat I decided to force the character to do both sections and also add some extra combat to make the game longer.

+I think that some of the later combat encounters could benefit from some more iterative design as they don’t feel as challenging as I was hoping that they would.
+For this I think some paper prototyping would be useful and possibly using an enemy spawner so there aren’t as many to attack at once, whilst still having a lot of enemies to defeat.

 ## Generative AI Use Acknowledgement